home / content / blog

 The Good Life by Sammy Rae.
 Lots of this EP is just ecstatic, with Sammy Rae’s bold singing over a brass-based head-nodding groove.
 And I like feeling ecstatic.
 Best song: The Feeling.

 Time Won’t Stop by Sara Wakui.
-It sounds kind of like every ‘out-there’ jazz fusion record from the last decade except without any bad spots.
-A good balance between crazy harmonies and rhythms and normal songwriting.
+Its sound is very typical for ‘out-there’ jazz fusion records of the last decade, but it’s better executed than most of them.
 Weird and entirely listenable.
 Sara Wakui is very good at playing piano.

 Songs